Dan Hannebery: St Kilda (2019–2022)

-Hannerbery had a disastrous 2021 season, having a number of calf injuries on both legs.
+Hannebery had a disastrous 2021 season, having a number of calf injuries on both legs.
 After a number of set backs, Hannebery returned to football via the VFL in early July.
 He finally returned to the Saints in Round 22, playing a conservative 59% game time but impressing with 18 disposals a nd eight contested possessions.
 In the Saints' final game of the season and win over Fremantle, Hannebery again played a limited 58% of possible game time, but was very strong with 22 disposals and 10 contested possessions.
 At the conclusion of the season, Hannebery and the Saints renegotiated the final year of his contract, entering 2022 on reduced salary.
 Of the new deal, Hannebery stated that “it has no doubt been the most frustrating two or three years of my career.
 It has been incredibly challenging...At St Kilda, I have taken it to the next level at different stages.
 After training I would try to find other avenues, whether it be yoga, pilates, movement, DNS training (otherwise known as dynamic neuromuscular stabilisation), acupuncture, whatever it is I’ve been trying to work overtime to bridge the gap or find any area I can improve to give myself a chance to get back quick.
 Whether it be diet or sleep ... all these different things I have been hammering away at for a while."

+On August 18, 2022, three days before St Kilda's last game of the 2022 season, Hannebery announced that he would be retiring from professional football at the end of the season.
+St Kilda's last game of the year would so happen to be against Hannebery's old side Sydney, and he would go on to finish his professional career playing against the team he started at.
+In his final game, Hannebery played well, contributing 30 disposals, six tackles, four score involvements, and claimed the three Brownlow votes in a game Sydney went on to win 88–74.